gprMax/gprMax/docs/source/random_gen.rst

 Random Parameter Generation Mode
 *********************************

-This new gprMax feature allows the user to generate random parameters for a specific model.
+This new feature allows the generation of random parameters for a specific gprMax model.
 It allows the user to specify the Probability Distribution Function (PDF) from which these parameters are randomly drawn.
 Subsequently, for every **numerical** parameter inside a hash command, the user must enter two values (in pairs) that define the specified PDF's parameters.

 The following convention is followed to activate the random parameter generation mode: